A little bit of history

 The engineer in charge of the Didcot to Oxford branch was Isambard Kingdom Brunel and many of the bridges and station buildings were designed by him, including Culham.
 The contractor for the line was William Chadwick.
 He had been the contractor responsible for the building of the famous railway bridge at Maidenhead which was opened in July 1839.
-For a short time Chadwick based his operations at Radley Hall after it fell vacant in 1844 following the sudden failure of a school which had leased the building from its owner, Sir George Bowyer, since 1819.
+For a short time Chadwick based himself at Radley Hall after it fell vacant in 1844 following the sudden failure of a school which had leased the building from its owner, Sir George Bowyer, since 1819.
 Interestingly, with the notable exception of those at Culham, all the original station buildings on the line (Didcot, Appleford and Oxford) were of timber construction.
 Culham was for a number of years the only intermediate station on the line as Appleford station closed after less than five years of use.
-Conversion of the whole Broad Gauge network to Standard Gauge (4' 8½") was completed in November 1872.
+The Didcot to Oxford branch was converted to standard gauge (4' 8½") in November 1872, with the conversion of the GWR as a whole being completed in May 1892.

 Culham station opened on 12th June 1844 as ‘Abingdon Road’ station, being renamed ‘Culham’ on 2nd June 1856 on the opening of the branch from Abingdon Junction (later closed and replaced by Radley station) to Abingdon.
 The name ‘Abingdon Road’ was later re-used for a halt opened in 1908 to serve the village of South Hinksey.
 The old ticket office is all that remains of the original station buildings.
 The signal box (itself a replacement for the original one) was closed on 15th February 1961, with the old broad gauge goods shed and waiting room on platform 1 being removed during 1972.
 The old footbridge was declared unsafe and was removed, but interestingly the original cast iron pillars survived and now support its replacement.
 Culham is one of the best preserved of Brunel’s characteristic and charmingly designed small country stations, and the only survivor of this particular Tudor Revival design.
 It was given Grade II* listing by English Heritage on 20th May 1975.